Skip to content

 Include a letter of intent with your estate plan.
 Not a legal document — a personal one.
 Write to your children explaining why you made the choices you made.
 Acknowledge the difficulty.
 Express your love.
 Make it clear that every decision was made with thought and care, even if the outcome isn't what every child hoped for.

 How you distribute your estate is one of the last messages you'll send to your family.
-It communicates what you value, how you see each child, and how you define fairness.
 Take the time to get it right — not by finding a mathematically perfect formula, but by thinking deeply about each person you love and what they genuinely need.
+Consult an attorney for your specific situation to make sure the legal structure matches your intentions.